Auckland families reinfected with Covid for third time

 "We are learning to live with [Covid-19] – and whānau really do care about their health now, and do have a greater awareness of what the symptoms are."

-The scale of reinfection in New Zealand isn't known, as the Ministry of Health doesn't report that specific data.
+The scale of reinfection in New Zealand isn't known as the Ministry of Health doesn't report that specific information, but a new system to collect the data was being developed.

 Evidence suggested reinfections were unlikely within 90 days of a previous infection, and those who caught the virus again needed to follow home isolation rules.

-"Reinfection does not generally cause serious illness for most people but a diagnosis of reinfection with Covid-19 can be important for older people, people who have high risk conditions, or people who have frequent close contact with vulnerable people," its guidance stated.
+"Reinfection does not generally cause serious illness for most people but a diagnosis of reinfection with Covid-19 can be important for older people, people who have high risk conditions, or people who have frequent close contact with vulnerable people," the ministry's guidance stated.

-The ministry was working on a system that would enable it to formally collect reinfection data.

-A paper released by Covid Modelling Aotearoa this month found a second wave could hit in the second half of the year, driven in part by people getting reinfected because their immunity has waned.
+A recent paper Covid Modelling Aotearoa found a second wave could hit in the second half of the year, driven in part by people getting reinfected because their immunity has waned.

 The wave was estimated to peak at fewer daily cases than the first wave, as well as fewer hospitalisations - unless infections were prevalent among higher-risk people such as the elderly.